-Trump piles pressure on China over trade, to push ahead with tariffs
+Trump to push ahead with tariffs, piles pressure on China trade

-U.S. President Donald Trump looked set on Wednesday to authorize steep tariffs on imported steel and aluminium this week as he stepped up pressure against China to develop a plan to reduce its trade imbalance with the United States by a billion dollars.
+The White House says Canada and Mexico could yet be spared from U.S. President Donald Trump's controversial steel and aluminum tariffs.

+Spokswoman Sarah Sanders says the two U.S. neighbours might get what she calls a "carve-out" for reasons of national security, and says other allies might also ask for one, on a case-by-case basis.

-A day after the resignation of his economic adviser, Gary Cohn, and despite strong push back from Republican lawmakers, the White House said Trump was ready to move forward with his tariffs plan by the end of the week.
+A day after the resignation of economic adviser Gary Cohn, who along with lawmakers and the business community opposed the tariffs, the White House said Trump was on track to move forward with the plan by the end of the week.

 Some reports suggested he could sign the presidential proclamation as soon as Thursday.

-Trump's plan would impose a duty of 25 per cent on steel and 10 per cent on aluminum to counter cheap imports, especially from China, that he says undermine U.S. industry and jobs.
+The tariffs would impose a duty of 25 percent on steel and 10 percent on aluminium to counter cheap imports, especially from China, that he says undermine U.S. industry and jobs.

-The action risks retaliatory tariffs on U.S. exports – not least by Canada and Europe – and complicates already difficult talks on the North American Free Trade Area with Canada and Mexico.
+The action risks retaliatory tariffs on U.S. exports - not least by Canada and Europe - and complicates already tough talks on the North American Free Trade Agreement with Canada and Mexico.

+Intense debates have been going on within the Trump administration about whether to offer any exemptions; some argue that Canada and Mexico should get relief at least as long as NAFTA is being negotiated.

+In New York, Washington and Texas, a number of Canadians have been reaching out to American peers – some of whom have been pleading the Canadian case.

+"We won't drive the economy to over 3 percent growth or continue to create jobs if we go down this path," the head of the U.S. Chamber of Commerce, Tom Donohue, said.
+"We urge the administration to take this risk seriously."

+As trade tensions escalated, Trump's son-in-law and senior adviser, Jared Kushner, visited Mexico on Wednesday to meet with President Enrique Pena Nieto, who last month postponed plans to visit the White House.

-The departure of Cohn, seen as a bulwark against Trump's economic nationalism, clears the way for greater influence by trade hardliners like Peter Navarro, Trump's trade policy adviser, and Commerce Secretary Wilbur Ross.
+The departure of Cohn, who was seen as a bulwark against Trump's economic nationalism, clears the way for greater influence by trade hard-liners such as Commerce Secretary Wilbur Ross and Peter Navarro, Trump's trade policy adviser, and the possibility that the tariffs will be implemented.

-White House spokeswoman Sarah Sanders said the president was considering several candidates to fill Cohn's position, while Navarro said he was not in the running for the job.
+White House spokeswoman Sarah Sanders said Trump was considering several candidates to fill Cohn's position, while Navarro said he was not listed for the job.

-"The president's got a number of people that could potentially fill that role," Sanders told reporters.

-The increased likelihood of tit-for-tat trade measures and its impact on global growth hit shares, oil and the dollar.
+The increased likelihood of tit-for-tat trade measures and a warning by the International Monetary Fund that it could hurt global growth hit shares, oil and the dollar.

-Adding to the tensions over the tariffs, Trump doubled down on China, which he accuses of unfair trade practices.
+Adding to the tensions over the tariffs, Trump doubled down on China after news that the U.S. trade gap increased to a more than nine-year high in January, with the shortfall with China widening sharpening.
+The news suggested that Trump trade policies aimed at eradicating the deficit will likely fail.

-"China has been asked to develop a plan for the year of a One Billion Dollar reduction in their massive Trade Deficit with the United States," Trump tweeted, mistakenly referring to a deficit where Beijing runs a surplus.
+"China has been asked to develop a plan for the year of a One Billion Dollar reduction in their massive Trade Deficit with the United States," Trump said on Twitter, mistakenly referring to a deficit where Beijing runs a surplus.

 He did not give details on how such a request had been conveyed.

-In his first tweet on Wednesday, the U.S. President showed no sign of backing down, saying the United States had lost more than 55,000 factories and 6 million manufacturing jobs and let its trade deficit soar since the first Bush administration.
+In his first tweet on Wednesday, Trump showed no sign of backing down, saying the United States had lost more than 55,000 factories and 6 million manufacturing jobs and let its trade deficit soar since the administration of President George H.W.
+Bush.

 "Bad policies & leadership.
 Must win again!" he tweeted, a day after saying he did not fear a trade war.